A General Implicit Framework for Fast NeRF Composition and Rendering: Experiments

 \subsection{Storage and Speed}

-As shown in SNeRF (the same architecture with vanilla NeRF) column in Table \ref{tab:3based}, our framework can speed up rendering more than $30 \sim 40$ times over the vanilla NeRF.
-For each model, our NeDF model takes 10MB (except 3MB taken by NeRF). \paragraph{Comparision with other solutions.} Although there's no general pipeline for NeRF composition, we force a comparsion with NSVF~\cite{liu2020neural}, a hybrid representation based NeRF, which speed up rendering of $10 \sim 20$ times over the vanilla NeRF but gained a higher quality than us.
-To manifest performance of storage cost we compare our framework with DONeRF (3.6MB) \cite{neff2021donerf} and CC-NeRF (1.5MB) \cite{NEURIPS2022_5ed5c3c8}.
-The experiments show that NSVF can produce higher image quality than our framework, but our framework can save time by more than $2$ times over NSVF.
-As for the the storage cost, CC-NeRF consumes 1.5MB of storage, which is smaller than our model.
-However, our framework has several significant advantages that the other approaches (NSVF and CC-NeRF) lack, including: 1) unlike to our framework, neither NSVF nor CC-NeRF can be used as a general acceleration plugin and 2) NSVF and CC-NeRF cannot achieve interactive-level manipulation speeds or generate shadows like our method and 3) both of CC-NeRF and NSVF incur additional memory cost when rendering repeated objects while our framework avoids this issue.
+As shown in SNeRF (the same architecture with vanilla NeRF) column in Table \ref{tab:3based}, our framework can speed up rendering more than $30 \sim 40$ times over the vanilla NeRF. \paragraph{Comparision with other solutions.} Although there's no general pipeline for NeRF composition, we force a comparsion with NSVF~\cite{liu2020neural}, the closest competitor for NeRF fast composition, and some other works focus on storage in compositing.
+In terms of speed, it has demonstrated that our framework can save more than twice as much time as NSVF ($\sim 20 \times$, see Figure 2 in the supplementary appendix).
+In terms of storage, our models (NeDF+NeRF) requires 13MB (3MB for NeRF), NSVF (grid+NeRF) requires 3.2$\sim$16MB, DONeRF requires 3.6MB, and CC-NeRF requires 1.5MB.
+It should be noted that CC-NeRF is not intended for fast composition, and DONeRF is incapable of handling arbitrary composition with affine transformation.
+By comparing our method to these, we demonstrate that our method does not require excessive storage and is sufficiently fast.
+What's more, our framework has several significant advantages that the other approaches (NSVF and CC-NeRF) lack, including: 1) unlike to our framework, neither NSVF nor CC-NeRF can be used as a general acceleration plugin and 2) NSVF and CC-NeRF cannot achieve interactive-level manipulation speeds or generate shadows like our method and 3) both of CC-NeRF and NSVF incur additional memory cost when rendering repeated objects while our framework avoids this issue.